 Many money transfer services do charge a fee to complete international money transfers, although there are exceptions!

-OFX is a money transfer company that does not charge a transfer fee* when you sign up for a free OFX account through our Odin Mortgage partner page.
+OFX is a money transfer company that does not charge a transfer fee* when you sign up for a free OFX account.
 You can save money whilst also gaining a fantastic exchange rate!

 Use your standard bank account details and recipient details when you transfer money to Australia from overseas.
 Trust a specialist FX service provider to keep your bank details and your recipient’s details safe and secure.
 Remember, never give anyone else your bank details when depositing money in Australia!